Up a Tree (1955 film): Plot

 but Chip and Dale are able to push the chain up so it hooks onto the piece Donald cut.
 Donald falls again, with the topped tree landing on him.

 After he gets out from under the topped tree, Donald discovers the chipmunks mocking his plight.
 Wanting revenge, Donald climbs back up and begins to saw through the hole where Chip and Dale have been hiding.
 Once again, Donald is foiled by the chipmunks as they mess with his saw, causing him to be flattened by the tree and float down to the ground.

 Donald then grabs an axe and begins furiously chopping at what is left of the tree, but it still will not fall as Chip and Dale desperately hold it up.
 Donald then tries stomping on the log, which finally causes it to break loose and tumble toward a log flume.

 Using a pike pole, Donald mounts the log and heads for the sawmill.
 Chip and Dale catch a ride in a toolbox on a zip line overhead.
 They ride ahead of Donald, jump from the tool box with a hammer, and dismantle a side of the flume with it.
 The log goes off the flume and toward a shed, with Donald trying to outrun it in his car and then, thanks again to Chip and Dale, on foot when the log crushes the vehicle.
 Finally, the log heads into a mine shaft and emerges on the other side with a box of dynamite atop it.
 Donald frantically reaches home and moves everything out of the log's way as it enters and flies through the house.

 The log emerges without damaging anything, to Donald's relief, but it gets caught in the power lines behind the house and is about to be catapulted back toward him.
 While Dale knocks on the door moments later to point this out to Donald, Chip climbs the log and moves the dynamite nearer to the house.
 Donald futilely tries to push his house away and the log destroys it upon impact.
-As Donald looks at his ruined home in stunned grief, Chip and Dale both laugh hysterically at his misfortune as the cartoon ends.
+As Donald looks at his ruined home in stunned grief, Chip and Dale both lend him phony, disingenuous sympathy before they then laugh hysterically at his misfortune as the cartoon ends.